ClaireLuna/3813ICT_assignment/README.md

 I committed and pushed my changes when I had finished a component or set of related endpoints.

 ### Frontend/Backend
 The frontend and backend of this project are in two separate repos.
 This was to make it easier to mentally separate the work.
+The backend project contains the socket server and peer server in the same application to logically couple related functions.

 ## Data Structures
 ### User